olilanz/memento-mc/README.md

-# Memento: Natural Renewal
+# Natural Renewal

-**Intentional world renewal, guided by memory and forgetting.**
+**Intentional world renewal through remembering and forgetting.**

-Memento is a lightweight, server-side Fabric mod for Minecraft 1.21.10+.
+Natural Renewal is a lightweight, server-side Fabric mod for Minecraft that helps long-lived worlds evolve naturally over time — without wiping the world or interrupting gameplay.
-It helps long-lived worlds stay healthy by allowing unused terrain to be *forgotten* and naturally regenerated — without affecting places that matter.

-Memento is entirely server-driven.
 Vanilla clients are fully compatible.

 ---

+## The problem it solves

+Minecraft worlds never forget.

+Over time, long-lived worlds become surrounded by vast areas of old, unused terrain.
+New world features appear farther and farther away, and upgrades or world-generation changes rarely affect the places where players actually live.

+Natural Renewal lets the world **move forward naturally**.

+It distinguishes between land that is **memorable** — inhabited areas and their surroundings — and land that is **forgettable** — terrain that was explored briefly and then abandoned.

+Forgettable areas gradually fade from memory and are **renewed using the current world generation**, starting in the outskirts and working inward.
+Inhabited areas remain stable and untouched.

+All of this happens **while the server is running**, without offline tools or manual chunk deletion.

+---

+## The core idea: remembering and forgetting

+Not all land deserves to last forever.

+Natural Renewal models a simple idea:

+* **Memorable land**
+  Areas where players live, return to, or spend time — including their immediate surroundings.

+* **Forgettable land**
+  Areas no player ever settled in, or terrain that has seen no player presence for a long time.

+Forgettable land is not destroyed.
+It is allowed to **fade from memory** — and only then can it renew.

+Renewal happens gradually, beginning far from active gameplay and moving inward over time.

+---

-## What Memento Does
+## What players and servers experience

-Memento introduces the idea of **memory stones**:

-- Some places should be **remembered**.
-- Some places are safe to **forget**.
-- Forgetting results in **natural regeneration**, not destruction.

-Forgetting is:
-- explicit
-- delayed
-- safe
-- and fully explainable
+Most of the time:

+* nothing at all

+When renewal does happen:

+* it occurs away from inhabited areas
+* it happens only when land is abandoned
+* it never causes partial or visible tearing
+* it does not interrupt gameplay

+The world feels stable where it matters — and fresh where it doesn’t.

+---

+## Stones: guiding memory and renewal

+Natural Renewal introduces two conceptual tools to express intent:

+* **Witherstone**
+  Allows land to become forgettable over time.

+* **Lorestone**
+  Protects land from being forgotten.

+These stones do not force immediate change.
+They guide how memory is treated, allowing renewal to happen safely and deliberately.

+---

+## Operator control

+Natural Renewal is **conservative by default**.

+The system avoids coming too close to active gameplay and prioritizes stability over speed.
+Operator control exists as a **protective and guiding mechanism**, not as the primary driver of renewal.

+Operators can:

+* explicitly protect important areas
+* guide renewal toward places where change is acceptable
+* take a more deliberate or aggressive stance when desired

 Nothing is automatic.
 Nothing is forced.

 ---

-## Current Gameplay Mechanics

-### Witherstones (Lifecycle and Forgetting)

-A **Witherstone** marks an area that should eventually be forgotten.

-- The stone **matures over time** (configured in days)
-- Once matured, the surrounding land is **marked for forgetting**
-- Forgetting only begins when **all affected chunks are unloaded**
-- The land is then regenerated atomically
-- The Witherstone is consumed

-This ensures:
-- no partial regeneration
-- no player-visible tearing
-- no forced chunk unloads
+## Operator commands (OP ≥ 2)

+### System

+* `/naturalrenewal version`
+  Show the installed mod version.

 ---

-## Commands (OP ≥ 2)

-### System
-- `/memento version`
-  Show mod version.

 ### Stones

-- `/memento add witherstone <name> <radius> <daysToMaturity>` (Lifecycle management)
+* `/naturalrenewal add witherstone <name> <radius> <daysToMaturity>` Register a new Witherstone.

-- `/memento add lorestone <name> <radius>`
+* `/naturalrenewal add lorestone <name> <radius>` Register a new Lorestone.

-- `/memento remove witherstone <name>`
+* `/naturalrenewal remove witherstone <name>`
+  Remove a Witherstone.

-- `/memento remove lorestone <name>`
+* `/naturalrenewal remove lorestone <name>`
+  Remove a Lorestone.

-- `/memento set witherstone <name> daysToMaturity <0–10>`
+* `/naturalrenewal set witherstone <name> daysToMaturity <value>` Adjust the maturity time of a Witherstone.

-- `/memento set witherstone <name> radius <1–10>`
+* `/naturalrenewal set witherstone <name> radius <value>` Adjust the radius of a Witherstone.

+---

 ### Inspection

-- `/memento list`
+* `/naturalrenewal list`
+  List all registered stones.

-- `/memento list witherstone`
+* `/naturalrenewal list witherstone`
+  List all Witherstones.

-- `/memento list lorestone`
+* `/naturalrenewal list lorestone`
+  List all Lorestones.

-- `/memento inspect <name>`
+* `/naturalrenewal inspect <name>`

-`inspect` explains exactly what Memento is waiting for, including loaded chunks blocking regeneration.
+  Explain the current state of a stone, including what is preventing renewal.

+Inspection commands are designed to be **explainable** — they tell you *what the system is waiting for*.

 ---

-## Design Principles
+## Safety and compatibility

-- Server-side only
+* Server-side only
-- Vanilla client compatible
+* Vanilla clients fully compatible
+* No forced chunk unloads
+* No partial regeneration
-- Deterministic and explainable behavior
+* Deterministic and explainable behavior
-- Explicit operator intent
-- No hidden automation
+* Compatible with world-generation mods

+Renewal only occurs when land is fully abandoned.

 ---

-## Getting Started (Development)
+## Installation

-Memento is developed in a **container-based environment** to avoid toolchain drift.

-### Recommended: VS Code + Dev Container

-1. Install Docker and VS Code
-2. Install the “Dev Containers” extension
+Natural Renewal is a standard Fabric mod.

+1. Install Fabric Loader for your Minecraft version
+2. Drop the mod JAR into your server’s `mods` folder
-3. Open the repository
+3. Start the server
-4. Choose **Reopen in Dev Container**
-5. Run:

-´´´bash
-./gradlew runServer
-´´´

-Connect using a vanilla Minecraft client.
+No client-side installation is required.

 ---

-## Documentation
+## Further documentation

-- **ARCHITECTURE.md** — technical design and invariants
-- **STORY.md** — in-world explanation of memory and forgetting
+* **STORY.md** — in-world explanation of memory and forgetting
+* **ARCHITECTURE.md** — internal design and invariants
+* **DEVELOPMENT.md** — build and development environment

 ---

-## License

-MIT
+Natural Renewal does not erase history.
+It makes room for new stories.